 What are the key findings from the holiday shopping report?

-The BrightEdge Holiday Report confirmed that Thanksgiving and Christmas are still the biggest shopping seasons of the year.
+The BrightEdge Holiday Shopping Report confirmed that Thanksgiving to Christmas is still the biggest shopping seasons of the year.
 The research underscores the importance of ecommerce strategy and proper website execution.
-Marketers can better serve their customers and maximize returns this shopping season by familiarizing themselves with the insights BrightEdge has prepared based on based on our findings from last year.
+Marketers can better serve their customers and maximize returns in future shopping seasons by familiarizing themselves with the insights BrightEdge has prepared based on our findings from the 2017 shopping season.

-The BrightEdge Holiday Report investigated consumers’ holiday shopping behaviors and found that online conversion goes up by 2X on Black Friday and Cyber Monday, and then returns to normal just before Christmas.
+- Purchase intent is maximized on major shopping days.
+The BrightEdge Holiday Shopping Report investigated consumers’ holiday shopping behaviors and found that online conversion goes up by 2X on Black Friday and Cyber Monday, and then returns to normal just before Christmas.
 This confirms the importance of maximizing the exposure of special holiday offers leading up to those two days.

 What are the key takeaways for marketers?

 - Establish a thorough understanding of your site’s KPIs

 - It is essential that marketers create and optimize content for both mobile and desktop